Value existence for zero-sum ergodic stochastic differential games

-\begin{corollary} Let $(\rho_1,w_1)$ and $(\rho_2,w_2)$ be a viscosity subsolution and supersolution of (\ref{pde2}), respectively. {If $w_1$ and $w_2$ are Lipschitz, then} it holds that $\rho_1\leq \rho_2$.\\ {\rm (ii)} Let $(\rho_1,w_1)$ and $(\rho_2,w_2)$ be two viscosity solutions of (\ref{pde2}). {Assume that {$w_1$ and $w_2$ are Lipschitz, and for some positive constant $R$ (which will be refined in Remark \ref{re-uniqueness}),}
+\begin{corollary} Let $(\rho_1,w_1)$ and $(\rho_2,w_2)$ be a viscosity subsolution and supersolution of (\ref{pde2}), respectively.
+If $w_1$ and $w_2$ are Lipschitz, it holds true that $\rho_1\leq \rho_2$.\\ {\rm (ii)} Let $(\rho_1,w_1)$ and $(\rho_2,w_2)$ be two viscosity solutions of (\ref{pde2}), then $\rho_1=\rho_2$.
+Moreover, assume that {$w_1$ and $w_2$ are Lipschitz, and for some positive constant $R$ (which will be refined in Remark \ref{re-uniqueness}),}

-Then $\rho_1=\rho_2$, $w_1\equiv w_2$ on $\mathbb{R}^n$.} \end{corollary} \begin{proof} We only give the proof of (ii) since the statement (i) can be obtained directly from Theorem \ref{th1}.
-The uniqueness of $\rho$ is obtained from (i) and then we need to prove $w_1=w_2$.
-For this, we consider the case $w_1,w_2\in C_b^2(\mathbb{R}^n)$ and the general case follows similarly as the Step 2 in the proof of Theorem \ref{th1}.
+Then $w_1= w_2$ on $\mathbb{R}^n$. \end{corollary} \begin{proof} We only give the proof of (ii) since statement (i) can be obtained directly from Theorem \ref{th1}.
+The uniqueness of $\rho$ is obtained from (i), so we only need to prove $w_1=w_2$.
+For this, we consider only the case $w_1,w_2\in C_b^3(\mathbb{R}^n)$, the general case follows similarly as in Step 2 of the proof of Theorem \ref{th1}.

-{ We now only need to prove $w_1(x)\leq w_2(x)$, on $\mathbb{R}^n$, when $(\rho,w_1)$ (resp. $(\rho,w_2)$) is a subsolution (resp. supersolution) of \eqref{pde2}, since it is easy to check that $w_1(x)\geq w_2(x)$ by using a symmetric argument.
+{We now only need to prove $w_1(x)\leq w_2(x)$, on $\mathbb{R}^n$, when $(\rho,w_1)$ (resp. $(\rho,w_2)$) is a subsolution (resp. supersolution) of \eqref{pde2}, since it is easy to check that $w_1(x)\geq w_2(x)$ by using a symmetric argument.
 For simplicity, we denote $w(x)=w_1(x)-w_2(x)$, $x\in\mathbb{R}^n$.
 To complete the proof, we are going to show

 for any $\epsilon>0$.
 Then we obtain the desired result by letting $\epsilon\rightarrow 0.$}